mohsen12999/BuberBreakfast/README.md

 - course that developers can use as a template to onboard/structure small to medium sized industry-level CRUD applications.

-- make solution: `dotnet new sln -o BuberBreakfast`
+- make solution: `dotnet new sln -o BuberBreakfast`.
+- add git ignore file: `dotnet new gitignore`.

 ## Reference